paradigm-lab/Spring/README.md

 This is the Spring frameWork using java
-  Implementing the API layer , Service Layer and fetching the data from the Database Layer of the Spring Application
+  Implementing the RESTAPI and using Hibernate to add the SQL part to the database Using the test script to to GET, POST, DELETE and PUT put data to the database